 Automation bias may occur.
 There is risk of a tendency to over-rely on automated systems decisions, favoring the outputs from the AI system even when contradictory information exists.
 This overdependence can lead to errors, accidents, and poor decisions.
 As AI and automation become more integrated into decision-making, the risk grows, since people may stop critically evaluating outputs, assuming the system is always correct.

 Recommendations

+To promote transparency, fairness and accountability when AI is used to review prior authorization requests, the Task Force recommends the legislature implement the following requirements:

+AI systems should not be deployed in prior authorization processes as a substitute for the professional judgment of healthcare workers to make adverse decisions on prior authorization requests.
+Systems should be designed and evaluated to improve the speed and accuracy of decisions on prior authorization requests in line with clinical decision-making.
+Implementation should include mechanisms to engage healthcare workers in identifying and mitigating risks to patient care and overall system integrity.

 AI systems used by payors to process prior authorization requests should use the same or equivalent clinical review criteria that entity-employed licensed health professionals use to review prior authorization requests to ensure alignment in clinical decision-making.

+AI systems should not be used as the sole means to deny, delay or modify health services based on a determination of medical necessity.
+Any adverse determination of a prior authorization request based on medical necessity, and any subsequent appeal review, should only be made by a licensed physician or licensed health professional working within their scope of practice.
+AI systems may be used to facilitate approving prior authorization requests or to overturn prior denials without additional human review.

-AI systems used to assist in reviewing prior authorization requests should produce clear, understandable explanations for their determinations (e.g., approvals or denials of care), accessible to both patients and providers.
+When an AI system is used to support a decision to deny, delay or modify health services based on a determination of medical necessity, the payor should produce clear, understandable explanations for its decision that is accessible to both patients and providers.
 Explanations should reference relevant clinical guidelines or decision criteria and be available in plain language.

-AI systems should not be used as the sole means to deny, delay or modify health services based on a determination of medical necessity.
-An initial adverse determination of a prior authorization request based on medical necessity, and any subsequent appeal review, should only be made by a licensed physician or licensed health professional working within their scope of practice.
-AI systems may be used to facilitate processing, including approving prior authorization requests or overturn prior denials, without additional human review.

 AI systems deployed by payors to review prior authorization requests should be developed and evaluated with a specific focus on mitigating risks, such as algorithmic bias, and promoting health equity, ensuring that the deployment of these technologies does not exacerbate existing disparities in health care access, treatment, or outcomes.